jinhongjung/pyrwr/README.md

 pagerank.read_graph(input_graph)
 r = pagerank.compute(c, epsilon, max_iters)
 ```
-Note that for `pagerank`, we do not need to specify seeds since `pagerank` automatically sets required seeds.
+Note that for `pagerank`, we do not need to specify seeds since PageRank is a global ranking; thus, it automatically sets required seeds (i.e., all nodes are used as seeds).

 ## Arguments of `pyrwr`